Awards, Accreditation & Memberships

-HealthGrades® Outstanding Patient Experience AwardTM — Middlesex Hospital received the HealthGrades® Outstanding Patient Experience AwardTM for 2014.
+HealthGrades® Outstanding Patient Experience AwardTM — Middlesex Hospital received the HealthGrades® Outstanding Patient Experience AwardTM for 2014 and 2016.
 Middlesex was the only hospital in Connecticut to receive the award in 2014, and one of only two in 2016.
-The award recognizes hospitals for patient satisfaction based on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results for 3,939 U.S. hospitals.
-A total of only 447 of those hospitals received the award in 2014.
-The surveys included in the analysis were completed between April 2012 and March 2013.
+The award recognizes hospitals for patient satisfaction based on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey results for hospitals throughout the United States.

 American Academy of Family Physicians Foundation Pfizer Immunization Award — The Middlesex Hospital Family Medicine Residency Program was honored with this award in 2011 for the most improved childhood immunization rates among the national’s 460 family medicine residency programs.
 These awards recognize family medicine residency programs that have achieved increased immunization rates in their communities through creative solutions.

 Primary Stroke Center — Middlesex Hospital is certified as a Primary Stroke Center (PSC) by The Joint Commission.
 This designation recognizes centers that make exceptional efforts to foster better outcomes for stroke care.
 Achievement of the certification signifies that the services provided have the critical elements to achieve long-term success in improving outcomes for stroke and that the center demonstrates the necessary infrastructure, staffing and services to stabilize and treat most acute stroke patients.

 American Heart Association/American Stroke Association Silver and Gold “Get With the GuidelinesSM Achievement Awards — Middlesex Hospital has received both the Silver and Gold Plus achievement awards for using evidence-based guidelines to provide the best possible stroke care to patients.